Seen-Arabic/Arabic-Services-JavaScript/README.md

 -   **Tashkeel Removal**: Easily remove Tashkeel from Arabic text.
 -   **Tatweel Removal**: Remove unnecessary Tatweel characters from Arabic phrases.
 -   **Convert To Old Arabic**: Transform Arabic text into old script.
+-   **Convert To Old Arabic And Tashfeer Panned Words**: Transform Arabic text into old script and replace Panned Arabic text with visually similar characters for encoding purposes.
+(Panned words are words that considered as hate speech in social media)
 -   **Tashfeer**: Replaces Arabic text with visually similar characters for encoding purposes.
 -   **Tashfeer Panned Words**: Replaces Panned Arabic text with visually similar characters for encoding purposes.
 (Panned words are words that considered as hate speech in social media)
 -   **Remove Arabic Affixes**: Removes predefined affixes (prefixes and suffixes) from an Arabic word if it starts or ends with those affixes.